Job and Internship Resources

-Most Economics majors and minors interested in getting credit for an internship enroll in Bus 89a.
-The internship is usually done in the same semester the student takes Bus 89a, but the internship can also have been completed during the prior semester or summer.
-Bus 89a does not provide credit toward the ECON or BUS major or minor, but it is a four-credit course that counts as one of a student’s 32 courses.
+Most Economics majors and minors interested in getting credit for an internship enroll in Bus 89b.
+The internship is usually done in the same semester the student takes Bus 89b, but the internship can also have been completed during the prior semester or summer.
+Bus 89b will provide credit toward the ECON or BUS major only (not minor) and is for 2 credits.
 Classes involve readings, research reports, a term paper, and discussions related to the internships and the “world of work.”
-Interested students should consult Detlev Suderow for further information.
+Interested students should consult Scott Redenius for further information.
 In particular, students are required to keep a weekly journal as they progress through the internship, and they should have a copy of the instructions for that exercise.

 There are three additional ways students can get academic credit for an internship.

 - First, a student who studies abroad in a program that has a supervised internship as part of the curriculum can receive credit.